fahmiadn/Data-Analyst-Portfolio/Readme.md

-## Fahmi Shiddiq – Aspiring Data Analyst
+## Hello!
+My name is Fahmi Shiddiq

 I am an enthusiastic data analyst with a background in chemical analysis and mapping, pivoting towards data-driven solutions.
 I have completed multiple courses to strengthen my analytical skills, including SQL, Python, Excel, and data visualization.
 My journey in data analytics is fueled by a desire to derive actionable insights from data and support strategic decision-making.